oracle-livelabs/adb/movie-stream-story-lite/predict-churn/predict-churn.md

-# Use Oracle Machine Learning AutoML UI to predict customer churn
+# Use Oracle Machine Learning to predict customer churn

 ## Introduction